ire-design/CodeChallenge1/README.md

 # 3
 # Student Grade Calculator

+## Files

+- **StudentGrade.html**: HTML file for user interface, containing the script with the net salary calculation logic.
+- **README.md**: This file, providing an overview of the project.
+- **.gitignore**: Git ignore file to exclude unnecessary files from version control.

 This JavaScript function evaluates a student's score and assigns a grade based on the score's value.
 The function prompts the user to input a score and then determines the corresponding grade according to predefined ranges.